Skip to content

 Gliese 581 (HO Librae)

-Gliese 581, or HO Librae, is a red dwarf star with the stellar classification of M3V.
-It has an apparent magnitude that varies between 10.56 and 10.58, and is 20.3 light years distant from the Sun.
+Gliese 581 (HO Librae) is a red dwarf star of the spectral type M3V.
+It has an apparent magnitude that varies between 10.56 and 10.58, and is 20.549 light years distant from the Sun.
+It is the 89th closest star to the Sun.
+It appears about two degrees north of the constellation’s brightest star, Beta Librae (Zubeneschamali).

 gliese 581 planets